LukasWoodtli/WebPage/pelican/content/object_databases.md

 ## Fetching and Mapping Pages

-- Client automaticalliy fetches and maps pages
+- Client automatically fetches and maps pages
     - 'lazy' fetches
     - held in client cache
-- Server *perimits* and client *locks* acquired automatically
+- Server *permits* and client *locks* acquired automatically
     - ensuring transaction consistency
 - Existing page can be swapped out
-    - if not enough toom in cache for new page
+    - if not enough room in cache for new page
     - updated pages are sent to the server
     - read-only pages are dropped from cache (copy in DB)